+III.
 Student Obligations

 Students are expected to arrange regular consultations with their Major Professor.
 The Graduate Coordinator is a resource to facilitate keeping the graduate program on schedule, but it is the student's responsibility to meet all requirements and deadlines to complete the degree in a timely manner.
+To aid in this process, the Department has developed a document with academic Milestones for the M.S. and Ph.D. programs (Appendix 1).
+Students are expected to familiarize themselves and follow these Milestones to facilitate smooth timely degree completion.

 As University of Georgia employees, graduate students supported on either departmental assistantships or research grants are expected to be at work each day that the university is open for business.
 If an individual needs to be away from work on any day(s) other than official university holidays, the individual first must obtain permission from her or his major professor.
 In the case of illness or emergency situations that result in the absence of an individual from work, it is the individual's responsibility to inform his or her Major Professor of the absence(s) as soon as possible.
+However, graduate students are not required to enter annual or sick leave in the university's HR and Payroll System.

+IV.
 Academic Honesty

 Academic integrity is an adherence to a high standard of values regarding life and work in an academic community.
 Pursuit of knowledge and creation of an atmosphere conducive to learning are both definite aspects of academic integrity, but its basis lies in the standard of honesty.
-Specific regulations governing student academic conduct are described at http://grad.uqa.edu/index.php/current-students/policies-procedures/academics/academic-honesty/ and should be consulted to avoid misunderstanding.
+Specific regulations governing student academic conduct are described at http://grad.uga.edu/index.php/current-students/policies-procedures/academics/academic- honesty/ and should be consulted to avoid misunderstanding.
 Penalties for not adhering to the Academic Honesty policy are severe and can lead to dismissal.

 Graduate students whose assistantship is funded through a Federal grant must complete Responsible Conduct of Research (RCR) training.
 Although this is not currently a requirement for students supported by other funding sources, completion of this training module is strongly encouraged for all Plant Pathology graduate students.
-The training can be accessed online via UGA's Collaborative Institutional Training Initiative (CITI) Login Page.
+The training can be accessed online via UGA's Collaborative Institutional Training Initiative website.